-Binoculars are Expensive, Take Care of Them and Maintain Them.
+Binoculars Are Expensive, Take Care of Them and Maintain Them.

 Binocular Lens Cleaning Tissue

 Binoculars are one of the most expensive pieces of equipment a birder owns, and they get dirty.
 It doesn’t matter how careful you are when using them.
 If you’re using them, they get dirty.
-You could mistakenly touch the lens when taking off a lens guard leaving an oily smudge.
+You could mistakenly touch the lens when taking off a lens cover leaving an oily smudge.
 Dust, wind driven dirt, sand, rain, perspiration, and corrosive salt spray will build up on the lenses and on the focusing mechanisms.
-The build up of these materials on the lenses will provide neither sharp images nor color detail, and will eventually cause scratches, and even the smallest scratch will distort light as it enters the lens causing a blurred image.
+The buildup of these materials on the lenses will provide neither sharp images nor color detail, and will eventually cause scratches, and even the smallest scratch will distort light as it enters the lens causing a blurred image.
 Over time multiple scratches will destroy the quality of the binoculars and they will become useless for bird identification.

 It doesn’t matter how much your binoculars cost.
 If you want them to last, you must maintain them, and maintenance of your optics means cleaning them.
 Always refer to the information provided by the manufacturer for their specific optics and follow there recommendations for cleaning to prevent damage to your binoculars.
 If you no longer have the manufacturer’s information here are some basic tips that should help to keep your binoculars clean and safe from damage.
 Remember to always be gentle when cleaning the body and the lenses.